 Since 2003, the Homeless Remembrance Project — a collaborative effort of homeless women, faith community leaders, designers, artists, social service providers and other friends—has worked to create places of hope, healing, and beauty to honor and remember homeless people who’ve died in King County.
 Our concept is twofold: a beautiful, bronze “Tree of Life” sculpture and gathering place at Victor Steinbrueck Park (north of Pike Place Market), and “Leaves of Remembrance,” embedded in Right of Way locations throughout the City.

-The Tree of Life sculpture and community gathering place, pictured below, is companion to these Leaves, and has been planted and dedicated in Victor Steinbrueck Park, north of Pike Place Market!
+The Tree of Life sculpture and community gathering place, pictured to the left, is companion to the Leaves, and has been planted and dedicated in Victor Steinbrueck Park, north of Pike Place Market!
 Its beautiful Tree elements have Leaf cutouts, representing those who’ve been lost.

 On this site you can read these stories and learn more about each of the people remembered.
-You can see a list of all names, find the list of names at a particular site, or see a map of leaf locations.
+You can see a list of all names or find the list of names at a particular site.
 You can also learn more about the history of the Homeless Remembrance Project, who we are, and how you can help.
-You can request a leaf for a loved one you’ve lost while they were homeless, or contact us for any further information.
+You can request a leaf for a loved one you’ve lost who was homeless in Seattle at any time, or contact us for any further information.

 Check out our Announcements for upcoming installations, Dedications for photographs of recent installations, and In the News for what others say about us.
 And please visit our Project website to learn more about us, and the Tree of Life.